kukulaka/kukulaka.github.io/README.md

 - [x] Create Textbox search atom
 - [x] Restructure project to make sure storybook def and tests are at relevent levels
 - [x] Fetch search data when 2 or more characters are entered and use endpoint https://www.rentalcars.com/FTSAutocomplete.do?solrIndex=fts_en&solrRows={numberRow}&solrTerm={searchTerm}
+- [x] Accessability considerations as per [a11y](https://reactjs.org/docs/accessibility.html)
 - [x] show max 6 search results

 ### Other notes
-I should have used MUI for the input as this would have been much quicker to impliment.
+-I should have used MUI for the input as this would have been much quicker to impliment.
 My implimentation is a little janky as the child div resizes the search container on focus :sad_face:
-Testing needs to be expanded upon for coverage of all components.
+- Testing needs to be expanded upon for coverage of all components.
 Again, I did not have time to impliment this.
 Should DEFINETLY Mock the API call, but again, did not have time.
+- Due to time contrainsts have not implemented the dropdown list in the correct place.
+This should be in the `SearchBar` component so it will appear under this element
+ Need to refactor but do not have time.

 ## Testing